Automated border control system: New Zealand

+New Zealand also operates the Australian manufactured SmartGate system (renamed as eGates) at Auckland, Wellington, Christchurch and Queenstown airports. eGates can only be used by travellers 10 years of age or older.
+E-passports from the following countries are eligible to use the New Zealand eGates (as of 13 October 2025).

 New Zealand eGates use biometrics to match the stored image in the ePassport with the picture of the user taken at the gate.

 To make sure eGate can do this, travellers must make sure they look as similar to their ePassport photos as possible and remove veils, scarves and hats that obscures any part of the face.
 Glasses may be left in place if worn in the ePassport photo and they have thin frames. eGate can handle minor changes in your face, for example if the travellers' weight or hair has changed.

 Customs, Biosecurity and Immigration officials will use information provided at eGates, including photos, to clear travellers and their items across New Zealand's border.

 Biometric information is kept for three months before destruction but other information, including about movements across New Zealand's border is kept indefinitely and handled in accordance with the Privacy Act 1993, or as the law authorises.
 This might include information being used by or shared with other law enforcement or border control authorities.

+Unlike Australian eGates, arriving passengers aren't required to complete a questionnaire before reaching the eGate.

+Philippines

+The Philippines' Bureau of Immigration operates eGates procured by the Taiwan-based MiTAC Computing Technology Corp. through a joint venture with Ascent Solutions at Clark International Airport, Francisco Bangoy International Airport in Davao, Mactan–Cebu International Airport, and Ninoy Aquino International Airport in Manila.
+The first gates were launched at the Manila airport in October 2018 solely for biometric Philippine passport holders at arrival formalities.
+The bureau stated that the utilization of eGates reduces the processing time per passenger by 30 seconds maximum.
+As of 2023, 21 eGates are in use across the Philippines, most of which are situated at Ninoy Aquino International Airport.
+The bureau has yet to install eGates at the departure areas of the country's international airports.

+The Bureau of Immigration suspended the operations of eGates at Philippine airports in March 2020 when the COVID-19 pandemic emerged due to concerns that the biometric fingerprint scanning feature could potentially expose passengers to the COVID-19 virus and facilitate its spread.
+The bureau lifted the suspension in December 2021.

+Qatar

+E-Gate is a program that allows Qatari national, expatriate citizens of Qatar and GCC nationals to apply for an e-gate card by visiting the Ministry of Interior office in Al Gharafa (Doha).